 Go back to the Wine Aroma Dictionary

-Let me clarify one point immediately: Chemical odors in wine are not due to to the fraudulent addition of chemicals during wine making.
+Let me clarify one point immediately: Chemical odors in wine are not due to the fraudulent addition of chemicals during wine making.
 They, for the most part, are not desirable and are produced due to wine spoilage or mistakes in operations during winemaking and rarely are they due to natural compounds in grapes.
-However the latter is true for few exceptions as you will discover in the wine aroma dictionary.
+However, the laughter is true for few exceptions as you will discover in the wine aroma dictionary.

-This is still a work in progress and we will add regularly new descriptors extracted from the wine aroma wheel.
+This is still a work in progress and we will regularly add new descriptors extracted from the wine flavor wheel .